kirankorade006-tech/hactoberfest25/README.md

 # Hactoberfest2022 Accepted
 Add Any working script, update/add readMe, add contributor.md

+- hacktoberfest is a springboot project.
+You can contribute there by adding a service, controller or DAO in it.
 - hacktoberfest uses default spring security configuration.
 - To access any API use below credentials.
     username: user